-The Emergency Operations Center (EOC) is a centralized command and control facility that is activated in the event of a disaster.
 The EOC is responsible for strategic direction and operational decisions and does not directly control field assets.
 The EOC and its staff are to address hazards, collect information, coordinate with the field level personnel, support resource needs, share information with other response agencies, and overall protect life and property.